rustykatz/ArcadeSpaceShooter/README.md

 # ArcadeSpaceShooter

 Hey there!
-For this independent side project I will be creating a game based on my take of the classic space shooter genre.
-This game is inspired by the numerous arcade style games that I grew up playing.
-In order to recreate that addictive arcade aspect, I will try to keep the game mechanics as simple as possible while still retaining a necessary skill factor, aswell as have a clean appealing UI.

-This is mostly a side project for me so theres no strict deadline I must follow, however I hope to have this games first stable playable version completed by early December 2018.
-For the foreseable future, I plan on deploying this game to the iOS App store for iPhones.

-If you have any suggestions on some cool things to add to this game or want to co-develope this project with me just let me know! :)

-- Russell
+This project is based on classic space shooter games that inspired me such as Galaga.
+I plan on completing a playable build as soon as possible then will update it in the future when I have more time.
+My goal is to include fluid movement, a clean appealing UI and progressive difficulty.
+The game is built as an iOS app, however I will try to port it onto a website using WebGL.
+If you have any suggestions on things to add to this game, let me know!

-Log Last Updated: Sat, Nov 9, 2018
+Log Last Updated: Mon, Feb 5, 2019

-## Features Currently Working On
+## Currently working on...
-#### LEVEL 1
-1) Re-scaling Sprites to new resolution
-2) Setting screen bounds
-3) Point and scoring system

-## Scenes Not Implemented Yet
-1) Highscore Scene
+1) Sound effects
-2) Death Scene
+2) General settings
-3) Settings Scene
+3) Bosses (needs overhaul)
+4) Progression (needs overhaul)

 ## Recently Added Features
-1) Button Manager (BtnManagerObj): Used to navigate through different scenes
+1) Scene Navigation
-2) Screen Bounds
+2) Scoring System
 3) Modular Enemy Spawner

 ## Deployment
-1) Platforms: Mobile, WebGl
+1) Platforms: iOS, WebGl
 2) Resolution: W: 750 L: 1334 -> Native iPhone 6s resolution ( Device used for testing)